 - One episode of Drawn Together features a sickeningly-sweet Strawberry Shortcake clone who's actually committing a Holocaust.
 But, she reminds us, "You can't spell slaughter without laughter!"

-- The 1961 Popeye cartoon "It Hurts Only When They Laugh" has Olive making Popeye and Brutus laugh while she's doing the dishes so she'll know they're not misbehaving and fighting.
+- The 1961 Popeye cartoon "It Hurts Only When They Laughs" has Olive making Popeye and Brutus laugh while she's doing the dishes so she'll know they're not misbehaving and fighting.
 However, while Olive is doing the dishes, Popeye and Brutus are beating the living hell out of each other—and destroying the living room in the process—while laughing.
 The boys lampshaded it at the end in Popeye's ending theme tag:

 Popeye: You're not a riff-raff...Brutus: If ya fights and ya laugh...Popeye: With Popeye the Sailor Man! (toot toot!)